-Guidance suggests that the public-sector should work with the voluntary and community sector as a 'system partner'.
+Evidence and reports from a wide range of sources recommends that the public-sector should work with the voluntary and community sector as a 'system partner'.
 Where possible, this should involve including them in strategic processes and local decision-making structures, co-locating staff and sharing electronic infrastructure and information.
 It also recommends a cross-sector approach to workforce development.